soldni/springs/README.md

     ...
 ```

-### Initializing Object from Configurations
+## Initializing Objects from Configurations

-Sometimes a configuration contains all the necessary information to
-instantiate an object from it.
+Sometimes a configuration contains all the necessary information to instantiate an object from it.
 Springs supports this use case, and it is as easy as providing a `_target_` node in a configuration:

 ```python